lyannaliu/lyannaliu.github.io/modelsandmethods.md

 ![AdaBoost plot](/images/adaboost_lastfm.png)

-On first glance, it looks a terrible fit on both the training and the test sets.
-However, upon a closer look, we can see that the y_axis 'scale' is 9.998e-01, indicating that what looks like scores close to zero are actually scores close to 1.
+On first glance, it looks like a terrible fit on both the training and the test sets.
+However, upon closer examination, we can see that the y_axis 'scale' is 9.998e-01, indicating that what looks like scores close to zero are actually scores close to 1.
 Since both depths 2 and 3 do quite well, we used a depth of 2 to train the classifier.
 We chose 4 estimators, as that's when the training set in depth 2 first achieves its max score.

 ```python
 Ada_model = AdaBoostClassifier(